ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 participants, underlying cryptographic constructions used when issuing tokens, and even privacy properties.

-Clients initiate the issuance protocol using the challenge, a randomly generated nonce, and public key for the Issuer, all of which are the Client's private input to the protocol and ultimately bound to an output Token;
+Clients initiate the issuance protocol using the token challenge, a randomly generated nonce, and public key for the Issuer, all of which are the Client's private input to the protocol and ultimately bound to an output Token;
-see Section 2.2. of {{AUTHSCHEME}} for details.
+see {{Section 2.2 of AUTHSCHEME}} for details.
 Future specifications may change or extend the Client's input to the issuance protocol to produce Tokens with a different structure.

-The issuance protocol itself can be any interactive protocol between Client, Issuer, or other parties that produces a valid authenticator over the Client's private input, subject to the following security requirements.
+The issuance protocol itself can be any interactive protocol between Client, Issuer, or other parties that produces a valid token bound to the Client's private input, subject to the following security requirements.

 1. Unconditional input secrecy.
 The issuance protocol MUST NOT reveal anything